 - Wear flip-flops or other shower shoes when you are in locker rooms or at the pool.

 - Groom your feet properly.
-Your toenails shouldn’t grow beyond the end of your toe.

 - Make sure to use disinfected tools when trimming your nails.